 The response should be something like:

 This is the "full path name" of MATLAB on your machine.
-If you start up MATLAB with this specification, the operating system will never return a complaint like "command not found".
+And thus, as an alternative, you can run MATLAB by typing the filename as a command:

 MATLAB expects the user to issue a series of commands.
 MATLAB users are familiar with the idea of MATLAB "script" files, which are simply text files containing a series of commands to MATLAB that could have been entered interactively.
 A script file typically has a ".m" filename extension, such as "power_table.m".